 Golfing bays can host up to six players at one time and seat eight.
 Topgolf managers estimate the new location will serve approximately 450,000 visitors in its first year of operation.

 Topgolf customers enjoy point-scoring golf games using microchipped balls that immediately score themselves, showing players the accuracy and distance of their shots on a TV screen in their hitting bay.

 Rebecca says Topgolf hosts a Summer Academy, which is a half-day golf clinic for children ages 6 to 12 years from May to August.
 They also will host lessons or classes for adults and may offer family fun passes.

 Hardees IcePlex first opened in 1995, serving as the home of the St. Louis Blues Alumni for years.
 It also once served as the official practice rink for the Blues until the club moved to the St. Louis Outlet Mall.
 The rink was home to the St. Louis AAA Blues and was used for ice skating and high school hockey.
 The cost to upgrade the nearly 20-year-old facility, which served as home to the Chesterfield Hockey Association, proved too substantial to pursue.

-Topgolf now operates in 44 venues with 8 million-plus annual visitors worldwide.
+Topgolf now operates in over 40 venues with 8 million-plus annual visitors worldwide.
 The entertainment chain, founded by two golf-loving English twin brothers, uses technology to make golf scoring fun while enabling people to connect and socialize.
 A U.S. licensee, WestRiver Group, brought the Topgolf concept to Alexandria, Virginia, in 2005.